Our verdict

 Tongue amps up lockdown and feels like a pillow

-It's not gusseted but it does an "excellent" job in tucking the foot in position.
-Even better, almost everyone agrees that it stays in place through the entire run.
+It's not gusseted but it does an excellent job in tucking the foot in position.
+For us, the tongue stayed in place through the entire run.

 But where it truly excels is in the comfort department.
 Adidas really went all out on this, without worrying about adding any extra weight.